evmos/evmos/app/eips/README.md

 It should be noted that the value of each key in the example is the modifier defined in the `eips` package in the example provided at the of the [Custom EIPs](#custom-eips) section.

-### Default enabled EIPs
+### Default EIPs

-Custom EIPs defined in the activators map are not enabled by default.
+Custom EIPs defined in the `activators` map are not enabled by default.
 This type is only used to define the list of custom functionalities that can be activated.
 To specify which custom EIP activate, we should modify the **evmOS** `x/evm` module params.
 The parameter orchestrating enabled custom EIPs is the `DefaultExtraEIPs` and **evmOS** provide an easy and safe way to customize it.